liana-p/narrat-engine/docs/guides/getting-started.md

 node.js is the JavaScript engine used to run our project (and build it or export it to an executable game later).

-We use [npm ](https://www.w3schools.com/whatis/whatis_npm.asp)to install libraries into the game. npm is simply a package manager for installing JS libraries with node.js
+We use [npm](https://www.w3schools.com/whatis/whatis_npm.asp)to install libraries into the game. npm is simply a package manager for installing JS libraries with node.js

 There is a [package.json](https://github.com/liana-p/narrat-engine-template/blob/main/package.json) file at the root of the template, which is a standard node.js file for defining a project and its dependencies, which get installed via npm.
 Inside the `dependencies` part of this file, you can find narrat with a version number.
 This is what tells the project to install a specific version of narrat.